-A glucose monitoring sensor is used to measure the concentration of blood glucose and is a key home glucose monitoring device for diabetes sufferers.
+A glucose monitoring sensor is used to measure the concentration of blood glucose and is a crucial home glucose monitoring device for people living with diabetes.

-With approximately 346 million people worldwide living with diabetes, it is no surprise that this disease is costly.
-An estimated 3.4 million sufferers of diabetes die from poor management of blood glucose.
-According to the World Health Organization, the number of deaths as a result of diabetes is estimated to double between the periods of 2005 and 2030.
-Poor diabetes management can be due to a number of factors including the patient’s diet and poor compliance to monitoring blood glucose levels on a regular basis.
+With approximately 346 million people living with diabetes worldwide, it is no surprise that this disease is costly.
+Out of these patients, it is estimated that 3.4 million of them die from poor blood glucose management.
+Poor diabetes management can be down to several factors, including the patient’s diet and poor compliance to monitoring blood glucose levels regularly.

 The Lancet System

-First, let’s consider reflectance photometry: the glucose from the blood sample makes contact with the catalysing enzyme embedded on the test strip.
-The enzyme oxidizes the glucose into a molecule that can then react with a dye to form a complex that can be measured.
-By shining an LED light onto this complex, the colour intensity of the dye complex can be determined.
+Reflectance Photometry - the glucose from the blood sample makes contact with the catalyzing enzyme (glucose oxidase) embedded on the test strip.
+The enzyme oxidizes the glucose into a molecule that can then react with a dye to form a complex that can be optically measured.
+By shining an LED light onto this complex, the color intensity of the dye complex can be determined.
 A dark dye complex is a clear indication of high glucose concentration.
-The main limitations to this method include:
+The main limitations of this method include:

 Figure 1.
 Lancet system – electrochemical technique.

 Based on this working principle, the more blood glucose present in a sample, the stronger the voltage generated.
 The electrical current generated is interpreted by a transducer which records the current in a 30-second time-frame and feeds a reading of blood glucose concentration in mM or mg/dL.
 Compared to the reflectance photometry technique, this technique is more sensitive as no more than 1µL of blood needs to be drawn as a sample to test for blood glucose concentration.
 The time taken for a reading to be generated is approximately five seconds for the electrochemical method, making this blood glucose sensor device more efficient.